A Little About XO Sauce

 - Remove from heat and transfer into a container.

 - Let it cool with ice bath.

-- Large dried scallop are a lot pricier and does not significantly enhance the flavors, so it is not necessary to use large dried scallop.
+- Large dried scallop is a lot pricier and does not significantly enhance the flavors, so it is not necessary to use large dried scallop.

-- Amount of chili used can be adjusted to personal preferences.
+- The amount of chili used can be adjusted to personal preferences.

 - Be extra careful with the heat, they tend to burn very easily.